 Amongst all of the bad news about workplace accidents, there is one positive piece of data.
 Statistics show that overall, working is more safe today than at any other time in the last 20 years.
 The Bureau of Labor Statistics data indicates that workplace deaths were fewer than 4,700 in 2014, which is nearly a 30 percent decrease in the two prior decades.
 When taking into consideration that there are far more people in the workforce today than 20 years ago, it is evidence of an even more positive trend.

 Workplace deaths and injuries may be on the decline, but they do still occur with far greater frequency than anyone would like to see.
-If you or someone you love has been involved in a workplace accident and has been injured or killed while on the job, contact Bader Law Firm, LLC today to learn about your rights.
+If you or someone you love has been involved in a workplace accident and has been injured or killed while on the job, contact Bader Scott Injury Lawyers today to learn about your rights.
 Our experienced Georgia workers’ compensation attorneys will take the time to learn about all of the unique aspects of your case and help you understand what you can expect to recover.
 Workers’ compensation is your right as an employee and we will work hard to ensure you get everything you are entitled to receive.
 Contact us to schedule your initial, free consultation.